masoudmodabber/commons-protocol/docs/domain.md

 * Commons Balances.
 * Governance.

-Commons cooperate with other Commons through the Commons Protocol while remaining politically and economically autonomous.
+Commons may voluntarily cooperate with other Commons through Reciprocity Agreements while remaining politically and economically autonomous.

+Each Commons remains responsible only for its own Participants.

 # Commons Evolution